uuupah/11ty_neocities/src/art/artists.md

         <img src="https://pbs.twimg.com/media/FrKS9GcaYAAnPv3?format=jpg&name=small"/>
     </a>
 </div>
-i sometimes find myself frustrated when i'm having trouble drawing a character from a certain angle, and i find hou jae04 a nice reminder that i can simply stick to what works if i really want to; that probably sounds a little disparaging, but i truly love their focus on a look that works, because it frees up your creativity for new character designs. i also really love the thick lines look theyre going with because it suits the a5 format that i prefer working in immensely
+i sometimes find myself frustrated when i'm having trouble drawing a character from a certain angle, and i find hou jae04 a nice reminder that i can simply stick to what works if i really want to; that probably sounds a little disparaging, but i truly love their focus on a consistent look, because it frees up your creativity for new character designs. i also really love the thick lines look they're going with because it suits the a5 format that i prefer working in immensely
 <h3>seita inoue</h3>
 <a href="https://www.instagram.com/tori__kun/">instagram</a>
 <div class="two-columns">